Social Security Card & Work Permit

 - Lost the link to schedule your appointment?
 Schedule it here

-STEP FOUR: MEET WITH KEARNEY CENTER STAFF TO REVIEW AND COMPLETE SOCIAL SECURITY APPLICATION OR WORK PERMIT APPLICATION
+STEP FOUR: MEET WITH KEARNEY INTERNATIONAL CENTER STAFF TO REVIEW AND COMPLETE SOCIAL SECURITY APPLICATION OR WORK PERMIT APPLICATION

 - During the appointment, the Kearney Center will confirm that all forms are filled out correctly and have all required signatures.
 If there are minor mistakes on your form, you will be able to correct them during the appointment.